SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 potential origin, it does not necessarily mean that all contributing picks actually correspond to "P" arrivals.
 It may as well be a coincidental match caused by the coarseness of the grid or possible contamination by picked noise.
-Therefore, a location program (LocSAT) is run in order to try a location and test if the set of picks indeed forms a consistent hypocenter.
+Therefore, the location program :ref:`LOCSAT<global_locsat>` is run in order to try a location and test if the set of picks indeed forms a consistent hypocenter.
 If the pick residual :term:`RMS` is too large, an improvement is attempted by excluding each of the contributing picks once to test if a reduction in RMS can be achieved.
 If the new origin meets all requirements, it is accepted as new seismic event location.

-The grid points are specified in a text file "grid.txt".
+The grid points are specified in a text file configured in :confval:`autoloc.grid`.
-The default file shipped with scautoloc defines a grid with globally even distributed points at the surface, and depth points confined to regions of known deep seismicity.
+The default file shipped with scautoloc defines a grid with global evenly distributed points at the surface, and depth points confined to regions of known deep seismicity.
 It may be modified, but should not comprise too many grid points (>3000, depending on CPU speed and RAM).
-See below for more details about the grid file.
+:ref:`See below <sec-scautoloc-grid>` for more details about the grid file.

 Origin refinement
 -----------------

 An origin produced or updated through association and/or nucleation may still